 There are many types and choices for website UX design to choose from, which might make it hard to pick the best one for your business.
-Yet, all website owners must think about one important thing: making sure it’s user-friendly and everyone can use their website easily and key bad vs. good accessible design features.
+Yet, all website designers must think about one important thing: making sure it’s user-friendly and everyone can use their website easily and key bad vs good accessible designs features.

 What is Web Accessibility?

 Accessibility means making a website easy for everyone to use.
 A successful website needs to be accessible because more people will visit it.
 When designing a website, there are lots of accessibility features to think about to make it accessible.
 One big thing is the content on the website for screen readers.
 If you use the right coding and web design tricks, the website will be easy for web users to navigate, even if they have disabilities.

 The Web Content Accessibility Guidelines (WCAG) are rules for website makers to ensure their websites work well for everyone, not just a disabled person.
 There are three levels: A, AA, and AAA (AAA is the best).
 This article won’t dive deep into the levels but will help you know what not to do and what to do right.
 By the end, you’ll have great tips for accessible websites.

 What Is a Bad Accessible Design?

 There are lots of websites on the internet that forget about making their sites easy to use for everyone.
 Some website owners might not even know about this.
 But there are ways to make a website hard to use.
 Here are some examples of things to avoid for the user’s benefit:

 - Making pictures into links